-Best Way to Clean My Windows and Screens
+What is the Best Way to Clean Windows?

-There are several different ways to clean windows and screens.
-I will instruct you in what I believe is the Best Way to Clean My Windows and Screens.
+Ever wondered: What is the Best Way to Clean Windows?
+There are several different ways to clean Windows and Screens.
+I will instruct you in what I believe is the Best Way.

-The best temperatures to complete this project are between 70 and 80 degrees.
-Any colder, and it will become unpleasant to complete this project, and any warmer, the water used will dry too fast to complete the project efficiently.
+The best temperatures to complete this Project are between 70 and 80 degrees.
+Any colder, and it will become unpleasant to work on this Project, and any warmer, the water used will dry too fast to complete the Project efficiently.
 It is also better if you have an overcast day with some cloud cover.
-It will make it easier to see any streaking on your windows and will slow the water drying time.
-However, you should NOT try to accomplish this on a day where there is any rain expected.
+It will make it easier to see any streaking on your Windows and will slow the water drying time.
+However, you obviously should not try to accomplish this on a day where there is any rain expected.

 Materials & Supplies Needed: